timbru31/mms-stockshock/README.md

 > Your friendly 🤖 to check the wishlist and categories of MediaMarkt and Saturn for available items

+## No support 🚨

+Sadly, I can't offer any support to help you get the bot up and running.
+You need to figure the things out on your own.
+**However**, if you believe you found an actual bug, please open an issue.

 ## Prerequisities

 You need to put items on your wishlist in order to have this bot working.